September 19, 2025

 When benefits are inclusive, they achieve higher engagement, stronger health results, and better ROI for employers.

-The compelling financial returns of offering inclusive benefits
+The sizable financial returns of more inclusive benefits

 Inequity is expensive.
 The U.S. spends $505 billion each year on MSK disorders, with nearly $91 billion wasted on low-value interventions like unnecessary surgeries¹.
 Many of those costs arise because employees cannot access or complete preventive care.